 Download Attendance in Board and Board Committee Meetings

 2016 Attendance of the Board of Directors in Board and Board Committee Meetings

 2017 Attendance of the Board of Directors in Board and Board Committee Meetings

 THE BOARD COMMITTEES

-The Board is supported by several committees, namely: the Executive Committee, Related Party Transactions Committee, Audit and Governance Committee, Nomination Committee, Remuneration Committee, Risk Committee, and the Committee of Inspectors of Ballots and Proxies.
+The Board is supported by several committees, namely: Executive Committee, Audit Committee, Corporate Governance Committee, Board Risk Oversight Committee, Related Party Transactions Committee, Nomination Committee, Remuneration Committee, and the Committee of Inspectors of Ballots and Proxies.
 These committees are required to report to the Board a summary of the actions taken on matters submitted to them for consideration.
 Each of the Board Committees has its own charter that provides guidance on the manner by which its members and the committees should exercise their functions and mandates.

 Board Committee Section